 Pair up students to come up with a clever or silly description of their partner’s costume.
 Set up a runway in the classroom so the fashion show can have a catwalk.
 Christmas lights or flashlights can make it more interesting and it’s easy to find runway music on YouTube that just runs in the background.

 And for some ingenious ideas, check out this list of ideas of Educational Costumes: Dressing Up With a Purpose from Rooster’s Teaching Resources.
-These ideas can work any time of year-not just Halloween!
+These alternative Halloween activities are great in gym class or art, too.

 Divide your students into groups or three to four students and give them a pumpkin.
 Before handing out the pumpkins you may want to use a large knife to cut through the top of the pumpkin to make a lid.
 This way your students won’t have to do any cutting.